azzam528/azzam528/README.md

 <br>

 # 👨‍💻 About Me

-I am an **Industrial Informatics Engineering student at Politeknik Manufaktur Bandung** with a strong interest in **Cloud Computing, Networking, and DevOps**.
+I am an **Industrial Informatics Engineering student at Politeknik Manufaktur Bandung** with a strong interest in **Cloud Computing, Networking, DevOps, and Backend Engineering**.

-I have experience working on **network infrastructure projects, Linux-based systems, virtualization environments, and software development**.
-I am continuously improving my skills in cloud technologies, automation, infrastructure management, and modern DevOps practices.
+My focus is building **reliable and scalable systems** by combining software development, infrastructure management, and automation.
+I have experience developing backend services using **FastAPI**, managing databases, configuring network infrastructures, and working with **Linux-based environments and virtualization technologies**.

-My achievements include **1st Place in the IT Network System Administration competition at the district level**, along with involvement in various technology projects and student organizations.
+I have participated in various technology competitions, including **Lomba Kompetensi Siswa (LKS) SMK**, where I developed my skills in software engineering, networking, and problem-solving.
+I achieved **1st Place in IT Network System Administration** and **2nd Place in IT Software Solution for Business** at the district level.

-I am passionate about building reliable systems, solving technical problems, and continuously learning new technologies to prepare for opportunities in the global technology industry.
+Currently, I am continuously improving my skills in **cloud infrastructure, DevOps practices, backend development, and modern software engineering** to build solutions that can be applied in real-world environments.

 <br>

-# ⚡ Tech Stack
+# ⚡ Technical Skills

 <div align="center">